verbose-void/chrome-controller/README.md

 **If you enjoy the extension, consider [becoming a patron](https://www.patreon.com/user?u=38566705) or [buying me a coffee](buymeacoff.ee/mccrearyd) :)**

+My name is Dyllan McCreary and I'm the original developer of Chrome Controller.
+It started as a fun high school project to let me relax even harder while on my computer all day.
+From my bed!
+Now it's gained some traction and I've hired another engineer to take care of the project.
+Currently it's very buggy and in beta, but this month (July 2020) I'm shooting for an official version 1 release with more stability & performance + features!

+But it's very expensive to maintain a project like this.
+With artwork, maintenance, hosting, etc. So I'm asking for your [help](https://www.patreon.com/user?u=38566705). :)

+## What is Chrome Controller?
-Equipped with a secondary mouse cursor for your controller and on screen keyboard, you can browse in leisure from a distance!
-Supports any [Gamepad API compatible controller](https://html5gamepad.com/controllers/) via bluetooth & wired connections.
+- Equipped with a secondary mouse cursor for your controller and on screen keyboard, you can browse in leisure from a distance!
+Supports any Gamepad API compatible controller via bluetooth & wired connections.
 Supported controllers include but are not limited to: Xbox 360/1 and PlayStation 3/4.
+- Just connect to your computer via Bluetooth (or wired if you have the USB connector), add the extension to chrome, and browse away!

+Download from the Google Web Store [here](https://chrome.google.com/webstore/detail/chrome-controller/nilnjekagachinflbdkanmblmjpaimhl?hl=en-US&gl=US "Chrome Extension Page")!

 **Note**: Chrome Controller is **currently in beta**.
 Version 1 official release is scheduled for July 2020 with tons of bug fixes, performance increase, and hopefully new features!
 Please report any issues by email to support@chromecontroller.com

-### Not sure if your controller will work?
+## Not sure if your controller will work?
 - Documented controllers supported: https://html5gamepad.com/controllers/
 - Doesn't show up or not convinced?
 Test your controller here with no download necessary: https://html5gamepad.com/

-Download from the Google Web Store [here](https://chrome.google.com/webstore/detail/chrome-controller/nilnjekagachinflbdkanmblmjpaimhl?hl=en-US&gl=US "Chrome Extension Page")!
-Just connect to your computer via Bluetooth (or wired if you have the USB connector), add the extension to chrome, and browse away!

 ![](https://lh3.googleusercontent.com/6Bg3wIPEiUO8Yi-j0EHxwHqQtgpLlptSw2JHr1zO3xMh5TDFCYVdQTU1V91VTj1ahGamdWKelQ=w640-h400-e365)